 For details about this concentration, click here.

-This concentration draws on GWS faculty strengths in LGBTQ+ studies and trains students in gender, race, crip and sexuality studies with an emphasis on LGBTQ+ inquiry and potential specializations in queer, queer-of-color, trans, trans-of-color, crip and crip-of-color, Black, Indigenous and Diasporic queer, crip and/or trans modes of theorization, analysis and critique.
-Depending on the student’s interests and career plans, the training might have a disciplinary or interdisciplinary orientation and draw from science/health, social science, humanities and arts areas or be more focused on one or more of those.
-The five required courses cultivate training in theory and method while also providing for four carefully chosen electives, moving from broad to targeted (though not necessarily taken in that order): (1) topical area of emphasis, (2) sub-specialization, and (3) ideally related directly to dissertation research.
+This concentration draws on GWS faculty strengths in LGBTQ+ studies.
+It trains students in gender, race, crip, and sexuality studies with an emphasis on LGBTQ+ inquiry and with potential specializations in queer, queer-of-color, trans, trans-of-color, crip and crip-of-color, Black, Indigenous and Diasporic queer, crip and/or trans modes of theorization, analysis, and critique.
+Depending on the student’s interests and career plans, training in this concentration might have a disciplinary or interdisciplinary orientation and/or from science/health, social science, humanities and arts arenas.
+The concentration’s five required courses, totalling 15 credits, are designed to: 1) cultivate training in theory and method: 2) provide students with a topical area of emphasis; 3) furnish students with an elective area of emphasis and 4) expose students to materials that will support their dissertation research.

 Anna Campbell headshot